 Looking at the image provided and taking into consideration risk, which task would you say is low probability and low in impact?

 Poss ible answers Answer A В

-a) A
+a) A - & -

 b) В С D

-c) С Of the second se
+c) С - 9

-d) D
+d) D hilliothia

 When personal protection equipment is identified on the work control document, which of the following statements is correct?